inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L10
-S:    The High dance opens at eight and the gang is going.
+S:The High dance opens at eight and the gang is going.
  :So Ted shuts the piano and stops at the phone to catch Ann.
  :I ought to post Ted that he pounds the piano as I once did.
  :I guess he is upset.
 He has to catch Dad to get the cash.